0x49b/diy-kangal/docs/source/electronics.rst

   +---------------------+--------------------------------------+-----------+

   .. note::
-   Links wheres this parts can be bought will be added in the future.
+   Links where the parts can be bought will be added in the future.